ILF Scotland

 We share the minimum amount of your information with companies who send out our mailings.
 We have looked at the risks of these companies doing this and we have formal agreements in place with them.

-When we send electronic communication like email, or make phone calls or fax marketing messages, we comply with the to “The Privacy and Electronic Communications Regulations”.
+When we send electronic communication like email, or make phone calls or fax marketing messages, we comply with, “The Privacy and Electronic Communications Regulations”

 Our website has links to other websites.
 We have no control over the contents of other websites.
 We are not responsible for what is written on other websites, or whether those websites keep your information safe.
 The companies that own those sites may collect information from you.
 They will have their own data protection or privacy policy.
 You should read it.